manustays/eleventy-plugin-generate-social-images/README.md

 | urlPath     | string | "/img/preview" | A path-prefix-esque directory for the &lt;img src&gt; attribute. e.g. `/img/` for `<img src="/img/MY_IMAGE.jpeg">` |
 | siteName    | string |               | The website name to show on the social-image |
 | titleColor  | string | "white"       | The color of the page-title. |

+## TODO
+- [ ] Cache result to avoid regenerating same image.
+- [ ] Better text-wrap logic for the page-title in SVG.
+- [ ] More customization options!

 ## Credits